shan8851/llm-usage/README.md

 - provider totals
 - daily breakdowns
 - JSON output for scripting
-- a few useful filters, without turning into a giant CLI tax form
+- a few useful filters

 By default the main command shows: